ashishjn23/Ethernaut-Solutions/1_Fallback.md

   }
 ```

-Now, here we have a function which is actually usefull to solving the problem
+here we have a function which is actually usefull to solving the problem
 ```solidity
   function withdraw() public onlyOwner {
     owner.transfer(address(this).balance);